GibsS/unity-mask-lighting/README.md

 ## Lighting modes

 All that this library basically does is: 1. render your lights onto a texture 2. overlay that texture over everything else.
 The lighting sprites can be anything you desire but you can stick with white circles if you just want circular lights.
+But it doesn't even need to be a SpriteRenderer, it could also be a mesh.
+As long as it's part of the "Lighting" layer, it will act as a light.

 By default, sprites in Unity use the Sprites-Default material which blends colors by adding them.
 I added a material called LightMaterial you can add to your light SpriteRenderer so that the "maximum" color is picked.